Want to submit a guest post to the SAP PRESS Blog? You’ve come to the right place to learn more about the process!

 - No more than one link to your company’s website in the body of the post.

 Post Types: What You Can Write About

-We’ve spent the past two years compiling a list of types of blogs that work for our readers, and those that don’t.
+We’ve spent years compiling a list of types of blogs that work for our readers, and those that don’t.
 Here are some of our most successful blog post types: